Heavy-baryon chiral perturbation theory approach to thermal neutron capture on ${}^{3}{He}$: Discussion and Conclusions

-In this work we have performed an {\it ab initio} parameter-free calculation for the $hen$ cross section, with the EM currents that have been derived from HBChPT up to \nlo3.
-Exact nuclear wave functions have been obtained by solving the Faddeev-Yakubovski equations for realistic nuclear Hamiltonians.
-The calculated value of $\sigma$ shows a high degree of stability as the cutoff parameter $\Lambda$ is varied over a wide range, $\Lambda=(500\sim900)$ MeV, and we obtain as teh best estimate $\sigma= 49.4\pm 8.5\ \mu b$ for Av18+UIX and $44.4\pm6.7\ \mu b$ for I-N3LO+UIX*.
-These values are in good agreement with the data, $54\pm 6$~\cite{Wolfs} and $55\pm 3$~\cite{Wervelman}.
+In this work we have performed an {\it ab initio} parameter-free calculation for the $hen$ cross section $\sigma$, with the use of the EM currents that have been derived from HBChPT up to \nlo3.
+The exact nuclear wave functions for the initial and final states have been obtained by solving the Faddeev-Yakubovsky equations for realistic nuclear interactions.
+The calculated value of $\sigma$ shows a high degree of stability as the cutoff parameter $\Lambda$ is varied over a wide range, $\Lambda=(500\sim900)$ MeV, and we obtain as the best estimate $\sigma= 49.4\pm 8.5\ \mu b$ for AV18+UIX and $44.4\pm6.7\ \mu b$ for I-N3LO+UIX*.
+These values are in good agreement with the data, $54\pm 6\ \mu b$~\cite{Wolfs} and $55\pm 3\ \mu b$~\cite{Wervelman}.

-The successful application of MEEFT to $hen$ renders strong support to the previous MEEFT calculation for $hep$ in Ref.~\cite{hep}; furthermore, it demonstrates the basic soundness of the MEEFT strategy in general.
-The present treatment is open to several improvements such as: the inclusion of the next order in chiral perturbation, in particular the incorporation of the three-nucleon currents; a more stringent control of mismatch in the chiral counting between SNPA and a formally accurate chiral expansion that enters in the currents; a better understanding of the role that the counter terms play in the renormalization group property, etc. It is reasonable, however, to expect that the effects of these improvements are essentially accommodated in the above-quoted error estimate based on the cutoff dependence.
-A robust estimation of the $hep$ S-factor has been a long-standing challenging problem in nuclear physics~\cite{Bahcall:2000nu}.
+The successful application of MEEFT to $hen$ renders strong support to the previous MEEFT calculation of $hep$ in Ref.~\cite{hep}; furthermore, it demonstrates the basic soundness of the MEEFT approach in general.
+The present treatment is open to several improvements such as: the inclusion of the next order terms in chiral perturbation, in particular the incorporation of the three-nucleon currents; a more stringent control of mismatch in the chiral counting between SNPA and a formally accurate chiral expansion that enters in the currents; a better understanding of the role the counter terms play in the renormalization group property.
+It is reasonable, however, to expect that the effects of these improvements are essentially accommodated in the above-quoted error estimate based on the cutoff dependence.
+A robust estimation of the $hep$ S-factor has been a long-standing challenge in nuclear physics~\cite{Bahcall:2000nu}.
 We believe that our MEEFT calculations of $hep$ and $hen$ have solved this problem to a satisfactory degree.
-Short of doing a fully formally consistent EFT calculation, which is at present out of our reach, MEEFT seems to be the best currently available approach.